- What Is a Yeast Infection In Pregnancy, and Is It Common?

-There are many types of fungi that live in our bodies and most of them thrive without causing any noticeable symptoms.
-However, sometimes, these fungi can cause infections and diseases that can be hard to control.
-One such disease is the yeast infection that can affect sensitive areas of the body, even during a delicate phase like pregnancy.
+There are many types of fungi that live in our bodies, most of which are useful, and thrive without causing any symptoms.
+However, sometimes, these fungi can cause infections that can be hard to control.
+One such infection is a yeast infection, which affects sensitive areas of the body, even during a delicate phase like pregnancy.

-The common factors that put women at risk of this infection involve pregnancy, diabetes, broad spectrum antibiotics, birth control pills, corticosteroids and immunodeficiency disorders.
+Some common factors that put women at risk of this infection are pregnancy, diabetes, broad spectrum antibiotics, birth control pills, corticosteroids, and immunodeficiency disorders.

-What Is Yeast Infection In Pregnancy And Is It Common?
+What Is a Yeast Infection In Pregnancy, and Is It Common?

-A yeast infection during pregnancy is a common condition which is also called candidiasis.
-It is characterised by itchiness, soreness, and irritation in the vagina and labia and is also accompanied by a white or creamy discharge, especially during the second trimester of the pregnancy.
-The Center for Disease Control and Prevention estimates that nearly 75% of women experience yeast infections at least once in their lifetime and it is most common during pregnancy.
-Some of the physiological changes to the body during pregnancy make women more susceptible to pregnancy yeast infection than at other times in their life.
+A yeast infection during pregnancy is a common condition that is also called candidiasis.
+It is characterised by itchiness, soreness, and irritation in the vagina and labia.
+It is also accompanied by a white or creamy discharge, especially during the second trimester of the pregnancy.
+The Center for Disease Control and Prevention estimates that nearly 75% of women experience yeast infections at least once in their lifetime, and it is most common during pregnancy.
+Some of the physiological changes in the body during pregnancy make women more susceptible to pregnancy-related yeast infections, than at other times in their life.

-Although yeast infections have no major effects on the unborn baby, they are difficult to control during pregnancy and can cause significant discomfort to women.
-Therefore, if you are experiencing such symptoms during pregnancy, the ideal course of action would be to learn about it so you can prepare to discuss it with your doctor.
+Although yeast infections have no major effects on the unborn baby, they are difficult to control during pregnancy, and can cause significant discomfort to the woman.
+Therefore, if you are experiencing such symptoms during pregnancy, try to learn about it, and then consult your doctor as soon as possible.

 Causes Of Yeast Infection In Pregnancy

 Higher levels of oestrogen in the body during pregnancy stimulate the production of glycogen by your vagina.
-Since the yeast feed on glucose, it makes it convenient for them to grow and multiply.
-Studies also show that oestrogen facilitates easier adherence of the yeast to the vaginal walls which promotes their growth.
+Since the yeast feed on glucose, it is convenient for them to grow and multiply.
+Studies also show that oestrogen facilitates easier adherence of the yeast to the vaginal walls, which promotes their growth.

-Women with existing diabetic conditions or those who develop gestational diabetes during pregnancy have a higher disposition to yeast infections.
-They are likely to have weakened immune systems which make them susceptible to yeast infections and other diseases.
+Women with existing diabetic conditions, or those who develop gestational diabetes during pregnancy, have a higher disposition to yeast infections.
+They are likely to have weakened immune systems, which make them susceptible to yeast infections and other infections.

 Even though a yeast infection is not considered as a sexually transmitted disease, sexual activity can trigger yeast infections.
 In cases where the sexual partner has the infection, it can be transmitted to you during intercourse.

-This is the process of intra-vaginal cleansing using a liquid solution – an activity that is done by many women.
-Although done for personal hygiene, studies show that douching can increase the chances of vaginal infections, candidiasis being one of these.
-Doctors highly recommend against douching during pregnancy as it removes the normal vaginal flora and this facilitates the overgrowth of pathogens.
+This is the process of intra-vaginal cleansing using a liquid solution, an activity that is done by many women.
+Although done for personal hygiene, studies show that douching can increase the chances of vaginal infections, candidiasis being one of them.
+Doctors highly recommend against douching during pregnancy (or even otherwise), as it removes the healthy and normal vaginal flora, which can facilitate the overgrowth of pathogens.

 When you develop a yeast infection, the symptoms are normally bothersome until they are treated.
 The symptoms include:

-- Itchiness, soreness, irritation, reddening and a burning sensation in the vagina and labia which can also be accompanied by swelling depending on the severity
+- Itchiness, soreness, irritation, reddening, and a burning sensation in the vagina and labia; can also be accompanied by swelling, depending on the severity

 - Discomfort or pain during sexual intercourse